ferninphilly/aws-architecting-devops/README.md

 6. Now we want to create a user.
 This is actually a pretty easy thing to do- click on the **users** link and click on **add user**

 7. Set up your user details as you'd like (make the user name your pet's name or something) and click on **both** Programmatic access and AWS Management Console access.
+Feel free to leave console password and require password resource checked off (this is what you will probably be doing when you create accounts for your devs).
 ![userCreate](./images/usercreate.png)

 8. Go to ADD USER TO GROUP.
 Here is where we would create a group for our users if we had a group we wanted to add them to (so, for instance, like "Accounting" or "Junior Devs" or something).
 Click on "Create Group" and you'll see a list of **policies**.